-Infrastructure Minister Chris Hazzard has given the green light to 1000km of greenways, as he publishes his Strategic Plan to develop a network of greenway paths across the north including cross border connections.
+Infrastructure Minister Chris Hazzard has given the green light to 1000 kilometres of greenways, as he publishes his Strategic Plan to develop a network of greenway paths across the north including cross border connections.

 The paths, for use by walkers, runners and cyclists young and old, will be traffic free and many will utilise disused railways, riverside paths, abandoned canal towpaths or flood embankments, reinventing them for use for generations to come.